PaystackHQ/library-android-pinpad/README.md

         // listen for pin changes
     }
 });
-pinPadView.onCompletedListener(new PinPadView.OnPinChangedListener() {
+pinPadView.onSubmitListener(new PinPadView.onSubmitListener() {
     @Override
     public void onCompleted(String pin) {
+        // listen for when the "done" button is clicked
+        // and the pin is complete
+    }
+    @Override
+    public void onIncompleteSubmit(String pin) {
-        // listen for when the "done" button is clicked }
+        // listen for when the "done" button is clicked
+        // and the pin is incomplete
+    }
 });
 ```

-You can ultimately combine both XML usage and Java usage to suit your usecase.
+You can ultimately combine both XML usage and Java usage to suit your use case.

 # Contributing
 Contributions are welcome.
 Contributions guide is coming soon.